Fisher-Wang/Algorithms/README.md

 # Algorithms
 This repository is going to record my learning process.
-I will update the applications right after learning theoritically, so as to push myself master the knowledge steadily.
+I will update the applications right after learning theoretically, so as to push myself to master the knowledge steadily.